aaronbeall/convert-case-ts/README.md

 # convert-case-ts

 A TypeScript library for type-safe string case conversion.
-Each function returns a properly typed result using TypeScript's template literal types.
+Each function returns a properly typed result using TypeScript's template literal types, for example `capitalize("hello")` returns `Capitalize<"hello">` (literal type `"Hello"`).

+Suitable for dynamically transforming programmatic identifiers in a type-safe way.

 ## Installation